 The veins that underlay the area around Yarnbury had been exploited since the early eighteenth century, and had proved to be very productive over a long period as technology improved.
-These veins extend into Bolton Gill, which was part of the Hebden Royalty, and although there had been brief attempts to extract the lead the broken nature of the ground discouraged the early miners.
+These veins extend into Bolton Gill, which was part of the Hebden Liberty, and although there had been sporadic attempts to extract the lead the broken nature of the ground discouraged the early miners.
 However, in August 1853 William Winn of Harrogate and Joseph Osborne of Leeds formed a partnership and were granted a lease for mineral extraction in Hebden, initially for three years, but with an option to renew.
 They extended their partnership to include George Crossland, a merchant from Huddersfield; William Shaw, a wool merchant also from Huddersfield; and George Cook from London and Joseph Thomas from Liverpool (later of St. Albans in Hertfordshire), who were joint partners in a London wool broking company.
 These were all men successful in their own fields who wished to cash in on the opportunities offered by the Yorkshire lead mining industry.
 The partnership was dissolved in November 1854, and the Hebden Moor Mining Company established as a Cost Book Company, with the six partners being the first directors.
 In August 1855 a further £500 was raised from the shareholders.

 Initial investigations must have been promising, for in August 1856 the lease was renewed for a further twenty one years and assigned to the company.
 Winn and Osborne were each given 10,000 £1 shares as payment for their interests.
 Winn had sold his share by 1857, and Osborne his by 1862.